Dale Earnhardt, Inc.: Car No. 31 history

 The No. 31 car ran as a second entry alongside the No. 3 for several races in the 1990s.
 Ron Hornaday Jr. attempted one race at Rockingham in 1995 in the No. 16 but failed to qualify for the event.
 In 1996, Dale Earnhardt Jr. and Steve Park both participated in one race, in what was the first series start for Earnhardt and the third for Park.
 After Park moved to the No. 3 in 1997, Earnhardt drove six races in the No. 31, finishing a season-best seventh at Michigan.
 He failed to qualify for two more races that season.
 The car returned in 1999 for Hornaday, failing to finish at Daytona but leading the most laps and finishing sixth at Phoenix.
 Hornaday finished the season with a twelfth-place finish at Homestead.

 Chance 2 Motorsports

 Chance 2 Motorsports was a jointly owned subsidiary of DEI and Dale Earnhardt Jr. The organization was operated by Earnhardt Jr. and Teresa Earnhardt and was a separate operation from DEI.
 The team won two Busch Series championships with Martin Truex Jr. in 2004 and 2005, in addition to 16 races with Truex Jr. and Earnhardt Jr. After this, Earnhardt Jr. left the partnership with his stepmother to focus on his own race team, JR Motorsports.

-Craftsman Truck Series history
+Truck Series

 Truck No. 16 history

 Dale Earnhardt, Inc. was a part of the NASCAR Craftsman Truck Series from 1995 through 1999.
 Ron Hornaday Jr. was the full-time driver of the No. 16 Chevrolet C/K, sponsored by Papa John's Pizza in 1995 and NAPA Auto Parts from 1996 to 1999.
 Hornaday collected 25 wins for DEI and the 1996 and 1998 NASCAR Craftsman Truck Series championships.